 ORA's NYC location is tranquil, inviting, and modern—all clean lines and soothing colors.
 But if you can't make it down (or up) to NoHo, they'll bring the healing to you virtually.
 ORA is a full-service wellness spa that offers acupuncture, acupressure, cupping, and gua sha—plus teas and tonics.
 They're even launching luxury take-home bath salts (coming soon) through the ORA E-Shop.
-First opened in March 2020, mere days before the COVID-19 pandemic shuttered New York businesses, the company quickly decided to offer virtual healing sessions and kits for those seeking relief without in-person contact.
+First opened in March 2020, the company quickly decided to offer virtual healing sessions and kits for those seeking relief without in-person contact.

 What ORA Does

 Kimberly Ross founded ORA after a life-changing acupuncture session with healer Gabriel Sher, now ORA's Director of Acupuncture.
 After seeing immediate pain relief, she made it her mission to share the benefits of acupuncture along with other Traditional Chinese Medicine practices with her community.
 "Acupuncture is not just a treatment for the physical body, it is also mental and spiritual, making it a whole body self-care experience," Ross says, and the same goes for acupressure.
-"In a time where we are always on the go, whether it’s at home on back-to-back Zoom meetings or in a post-COVID world running around, even a few minutes to practice acupressure can change your day.
-For example, applying pressure between the base of your thumb and index finger for five minutes can help to relieve pain and headaches and massaging the space right between the two eyebrows for up to five minutes can relieve general anxiety before a big meeting."
+"Even a few minutes to practice acupressure can change your day.
+For example, applying pressure between the base of your thumb and index finger for five minutes can help to relieve pain and headaches, and massaging the space right between the two eyebrows for up to five minutes can relieve general anxiety before a big meeting."

 Acupressure, which stimulates different points in the body with magnets, beads, seeds, hands, or other pressure-focusing tools, is an important tenet of Traditional Chinese Medicine, and its positives effects on pain and stress are well-documented.
 According to Gabriel Sher, who's studied extensively both in the U.S. and China, the goal is to realign imbalances, which is often emotional tension manifesting as physical pain.
 Because acupressure delivers many of the same benefits as acupuncture without actually penetrating skin surface, it's something virtually anyone can do—with guidance, of course.
 ORA offers pre-packaged acupressure bundles ($25) to be used during a virtual acupressure session conducted over webcam.
 To try and hack away at some of my own stress, I logged on with Sher, kit in hand, to experience a virtual session myself.